FROM THE ARCHIVES

 At the urging of the towns business leaders, Betsy pretends to get messages from the appliance-based apparition, and the crowds multiply like loaves and fishes.

 Through the ordeal, the three undergo an evolution in their relationships with each other, and they are forced to come to grips with their lowly status in the caste system of the rural south.
-In a region where religion is as much a part of life as grits and cotton fields, God surely
+In a region where religion is as much a part of life as grits and cotton fields, God surely moves in mysterious ways.

 CAST